Adhyatmmishra/purchase_revenue_pipeline/README.md

 Generate business-level insights from raw data

 🗂️ Storage Layer
 Since this project uses dummy retail data, the storage layer is implemented using:

-✅ Databricks Volumes (used in this project)
+Databricks Volumes (used in this project)

-💡 In real-world production systems, this can be replaced with:
+In real-world production systems, this can be replaced with:

-AWS S3
-Azure Data Lake Storage (ADLS)
+AWS S3 or Azure Data Lake Storage (ADLS)

 🔄 Pipeline Workflow
 🔹 1.
 Raw → Bronze (Ingestion Layer)
 Purpose: Ingest raw data with minimal transformation Read raw JSON files from Databricks Volumes
 Add ingestion metadata (timestamp, source info)